fieldtrip/website/development/guideline/code.md

 To facilitate supporting older MATLAB versions, below we list some known incompatibilities:

-- the nargout function in Matlab 6.5 and older does not work on function handles
+- the nargout function in MATLAB 6.5 and older does not work on function handles
-- the "try ... catch me ..." statement fails in Matlab 7.4, see [this bug](http://bugzilla.fieldtriptoolbox.org/show_bug.cgi?id=541)
+- the "try ... catch me ..." statement fails in MATLAB 7.4, see [this bug](http://bugzilla.fieldtriptoolbox.org/show_bug.cgi?id=541)
 - the ~ output argument is not supported in MATLAB versions &lt; 2009b and should be avoided
 - nan with multiple input arguments to create a nan-matrix does not work for MATLAB versions &lt; R14